 Grouse Grind now part of new Metro Vancouver Regional Park

-As of May 1, 2017, the Grouse Grind Trail is part of Metro Vancouver’s newest regional park.
+In May 2017, the Grouse Grind Trail became part of Grouse Mountain Regional Park.

-Located on the southern slope of Grouse Mountain, the new regional park covers 75 hectares of mature forest.
-In addition to the Grouse Grind Trail, it includes the BC Mountaineering Club Trail and a portion of the Baden-Powell Trail.
+Located on the southern slope of Grouse Mountain, the new regional park covers 75 hectares of mature forest and mountain streams.
+In addition to the Grouse Grind Trail, it also includes the BCMC Trail and part of the Baden-Powell Trail.

 The park protects important wildlife habitat for a variety of species including black bear, cougar, barred owl, black-tailed deer and northern red-legged frog.

 The Grouse Grind Trail is part of Metro Vancouver's newest regional park.
 It is located in North Vancouver, B.C., at the base of the Grouse Mountain Resort ski area.
 It is an extremely steep and mountainous trail that begins at the 300-metre-elevation and climbs to 1,100 metres over a distance of approximately 2.9 kilometres.